 [*I'm a member of The Author's Guild.
 See my profile here.)

 (c) 2022-2023.
 Dahna M. Chandler for The Financial Communicator, Inc., a division of Thrive Media Consortium, Inc. All rights reserved.
-This page content may not be reproduced or reposted in whole or in part without express written permission of the author.
+This page content may not be reproduced or reposted in whole or in part or used for AI applications without express written permission from the author.